i-like-chip/i-like-chip.github.io/posts/13-Bracket-for-Coffee-Table.md

-Our coffee table gets moved around a lot and it kept coming apart because it's old and broken.
+Our coffee table gets moved around a lot, and it's a bit broken, so it kept coming apart.
 After glueing it back together a couple of times I decided to design some brackets.

 ![Table](./images/13-bracket1.JPG)